Skip to content

 Internet Crime Complaint Center (IC3)

-IC3 is the primary platform for reporting Internet crimes to the FBI, facilitating the reporting of cyber-related offenses like online fraud and identity theft, aiding law enforcement in combating cyber threats, and safeguarding internet users.
+IC3 is the FBI’s main platform for reporting internet crimes.
+It helps individuals report cyber-related offenses like online fraud and identity theft, supporting law enforcement efforts to combat threats and protect internet users.

 File a Report